 Rum Rummer ($8) with light rum, spiced rum, malibu, grenadine, 151 float, OJ was a fair combination that was not sweet, semi-potent, and not balanced.

-The food was very good, the atmosphere fun, making this place a no brainer.
+The food at Coconuts Caribbean was very good, the atmosphere fun, making this place a no brainer.
 Sister Back-A-yard restaurant in Menlo Park may be a cheaper bet, but it does not have much flair.